CRDT Price Down 3.4% This Week (CRDT)

 Buying and Selling CRDT

-It is usually not possible to purchase alternative cryptocurrencies such as CRDT directly using U.S. dollars.
-Investors seeking to trade CRDT should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
+It is usually not presently possible to purchase alternative cryptocurrencies such as CRDT directly using US dollars.
+Investors seeking to trade CRDT should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase CRDT using one of the aforementioned exchanges.

 Receive News & Updates for CRDT Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for CRDT and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.